pubkey/rxdb/docs-src/docs/rx-storage-performance.md

 ## Browser based Storages Performance Comparison

 The performance patterns of the browser based storages are very diverse.
-The [IndexedDB storage](./rx-storage-indexeddb.md) is recommeneded for mostly all use cases so you should start with that one.
+The [IndexedDB storage](./rx-storage-indexeddb.md) is recommended for mostly all use cases so you should start with that one.
 Later you can do performance testings and switch to another storage like [OPFS](./rx-storage-opfs.md) or [memory-synced](./rx-storage-memory-synced.md).
 If you do not want to purchase [RxDB Premium](/premium), you could use the slower [Dexie.js based RxStorage](./rx-storage-dexie.md) instead.

 <p align="center">
   <img src="./files/rx-storage-performance-browser.png" alt="RxStorage performance - browser" width="700" />